je-suis-tm/web-scraping/README.md

 output=[i.text for i in temp]
 ```

 The attribute `find_all` returns all the matched results. `.text` attribute automatically gets all `str` values inside the current tag.
-The second article has a subtitle ‘subscriber only’.
+The second article has a subtitle 'subscriber only'.
 So we will have a rather longer title for the second article compared to the rest.

 You can refer to <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME1.py>CME1</a> for more details.
 Please note that CME1 is an outdated script for Chicago Mercantile Exchange.
 Due to the change of the website, you cannot go through HTML parse tree to extract data any more.
 Yet, the concept of HTML parse tree is still applicable to other cases.